Laying the foundation for social enterprise success.

 Thanks to Simon Sinek, it’s now well known that any brand discussions should start with why.

-From there, the proprietary brand strategy process I created a few years ago moves into a determination of core values (the how).
+From there, the proprietary brand strategy process we created a few years ago moves into a determination of core values (the how).
 This step is often a perfect companion to exercises around a brand’s character: a tool that’s transformative for any new social enterprise and a whole lot of fun to boot.
 Brand characters – or archetypes – help personify an organization.
 Using various online tests and in-person workshop exercises, a venture can place itself into one (or two) of 12 characters, ranging from Caregiver to Outlaw, Lover to Magician.

 While it might feel like a waste of time for startup leaders to be debating the touchy feely stuff like characters and qualities, these early conversations often prove pivotal.
 For example, we had chosen a particular core value of being “fighters”, based on our own personal characteristics and knowing it would take some serious grit to embark on this ambitious endeavor.
 And our brand character profile is an equal combination Hero and Sage.
-Those findings single-handedly helped us land our name, choose our bold color palette, pick our fonts (one bold, one sophisticated), and make other important early decisions about our tone, design, approach to clients, and more.
+Those findings single-handedly helped us land our name, choose our spirited color palette, pick our fonts (one bold, one sophisticated), and make other important early decisions about our tone, design, approach to clients, and more.

 With personality in place, proper long-term planning work in brand strategy should entail a combination of vision, 10-year-target, and 3-year-picture.
 A vision describes the change you want to see in the world.
 A 10-year-target is a one-sentence big hairy audacious goal (BHAG) that begins to make the vision feel real.
 And the 3-year-picture is a list of bullet points that allow others to “see” what you’re saying.
 And there are various frameworks for arriving at each.